 - Organisational – one head office rather than two is more efficient

-Note, a vertical merger would have less potential economies of scale than a horizontal merger e.g. a vertical merger could not benefit form technical economies of scale.
+Note, a vertical merger would have less potential economies of scale than a horizontal merger e.g. a vertical merger could not benefit from technical economies of scale.
 However, in a vertical merger, there could still be financial and risk-bearing economies.

 Some industries will have more economies of scale than others.
-For example, car manufacture has high fixed costs and so gives more economies of scale than two clothing retailers.
+For example, a car manufacturer has high fixed costs and so gives more economies of scale than two clothing retailers.
 More on economies of scale

 2. International competition.
 Mergers can help firms deal with the threat of multinationals and compete on an international scale.
 This is increasingly important in an era of global markets.

 3. Mergers may allow greater investment in R&D This is because the new firm will have more profit which can be used to finance risky investment.
 This can lead to a better quality of goods for consumers.
 This is important for industries such as pharmaceuticals which require a lot of investment.
 It is estimated 90% of research by drug companies never comes to the market.
 There is a high chance of failure.
 A merger, creating a bigger firm, gives more scope to tolerate failure, encouraging more innovation.

 4. Greater efficiency.
 Redundancies can be merited if they can be employed more efficiently.
 It may lead to temporary job losses, but overall productivity should rise.

 5. Protect an industry from closing.
 Mergers may be beneficial in a declining industry where firms are struggling to stay afloat.
 For example, the UK government allowed a merger between Lloyds TSB and HBOS when the banking industry was in crisis.

 6. Diversification.
 In a conglomerate merger, two firms in different industries merge.
 Here the benefit could be sharing knowledge which might be applicable to the different industry.
 For example, AOL and Time-Warner merger hoped to gain benefit from both the new internet industry and an old media firm.